[ Ilocos Norte Tourist Spots + Itinerary, Hotels ]

 - Ilocos Norte Tourism Office 772 1211 loc.
 119 ;+63 – 77- 670-0004 ; +63 – 9175500946 ; Email: firstname.lastname@example.org

 Kabigan Falls.
-For the nature lover, the Kabigan Falls is one place that must be visited.
-A short trekking is required to reach the place.
-For my review of the place, please click here – The Kabigan Falls, Ilocos Norte
+For the nature lover, Kabigan Falls is one place that must be visited.
+Short trekking is required to reach the area. [ Ilocos Norte Tourist Spots + Itinerary, Hotels ]

 Bangui Wind Farm.
 Located in Bangui, Ilocos Norte, Philippines.
 The Bangui wind farm uses 20 units of 70-metre (230 ft) high VestasV82 1.65 MW wind turbines, arranged in a single row stretching along a nine-kilometer shoreline off Bangui Bay, facing the West Philippine Sea.
-Today, this wind farm is one fo the tourist attraction of the place.
+Today, this wind farm is one of the tourist attractions of the place. [ Ilocos Norte Tourist Spots + Itinerary, Hotels ]

 Ilocos Museum.
-Gameng Museo is the term use to call the Ilocos Museum.
+Gameng Museo is the term used to call the Ilocos Museum.
 The museum is well maintained for the people to see the rich heritage of the province.
 It showcases the history of Ilocos Norte.
-Gameng means “treasure” and the museum is a tribute to the wealth and history of the province.
+Gameng means “treasure” and the museum is a tribute to the wealth and history of the region.

 Paoay Sand Dunes.
-One of my favorite outdoor experience when I visited Ilocos Norte was riding the 4X4 vehicle and experiencing a thrill ride on a series of ridges.
+One of my favorite outdoor experiences, when I visited Ilocos Norte, was riding the 4X4 vehicle and experiencing a thrill ride on a series of ridges.

 Suba Beach.
-After the hilarious 4×4 ride experience at the sand dunes, I think the best part is to have a break at Suba Beach and enjoy the view of West Philippine sea.
+After the hilarious 4×4 ride experience at the dunes, I think the best part is to have a break at Suba Beach and enjoy the view of the West Philippine Sea.[ Ilocos Norte Tourist Spots + Itinerary, Hotels ]